-A student may be granted access to multiple adjustments, and adjustments may be different for each NAPLAN test.
+A student may be granted access to multiple adjustments based on their needs, and adjustments may be different for each NAPLAN test.
 For example, the adjustment(s) approved for the NAPLAN reading test may be different to the adjustment(s) approved for the NAPLAN writing test.

-As the scenarios show, there are many adjustments available to students with disability, but not all students with disability are eligible for all, or even some of the adjustments.
+As the disability access scenarios show, there are many adjustments available to students with disability, but not all students with disability are eligible for all, or even some, of the adjustments.
 Please note these scenarios are examples only.

-Parents of students with disability should meet with their child’s teacher and discuss the adjustments that may be suitable for their child.
+Parents and carers of students with disability should meet with their child’s teacher and discuss the adjustments that may be suitable for their child.